-In the weighty text Muscle Pain, expert authors and researchers Dr. David Simons and Dr. Siegfried Mense are pretty enthusiastic about stretching as a treatment for trigger points, also known as “muscle knots” (sore patches in soft tissue).
-Stretching is mostly quite disappointing as a therapy for other problems — see Quite a Stretch.
+In the weighty text Muscle Pain (2000), expert authors and researchers Dr. David Simons and Dr. Siegfried Mense are enthusiastic about stretching as a treatment for trigger points.
+Stretching is mostly quite disappointing as a therapy for other problems.
+See Quite a Stretch.
 If stretching actually helps muscle pain, it could be one of the only good reasons to stretch other than pleasure.

 Unfortunately, it’s a pretty a big “if.”
-Trigger points are controversial idea, and it’s not clear that stretching will help even if trigger points work the way Simons and Mense believe they do.
+Trigger points are also controversial and mysterious, and it’s not clear that stretching will help them even if trigger points actually work the way Simons and Mense believe they do.

 They propose that “essentially any technique that elongates the muscle out to its full stretch length” constitutes effective treatment for trigger points therein.
 “A newly activated, single-muscle myofascial trigger point is usually remarkably responsive to simple stretch therapy,” they write.
 Stretching “by almost any means is beneficial … At least five ways can be used to augment simple muscle stretch.”

-They make stretching for trigger points sound pretty good!
+They make stretching for trigger points sound good.
+But let’s dig deeper.

-Here’s a quick review of their theory about what a trigger point is: a sick, poisoned patch of spasming muscle experiencing a metabolic bad day, a situation known as an “energy crisis.”
+To understand the how of it, you need to understand the controversial “exhausted contraction knot” theory of what a trigger point is: a sick, poisoned patch of spasming muscle experiencing a metabolic bad day.
 It is consuming lots of fuel and excreting lots of junk molecules at exactly the same time that it is choking off its own blood supply.
 Waste accumulates and irritates nerve endings (causes nociception), and everything goes downhill.
-The main idea is that it’s a vicious cycle.
+The main idea is that it’s a vicious cycle (“energy crisis”).
+Therefore …

 If the muscle fibres in a trigger point could be fully elongated by stretching the muscle, they cannot burn fuel.
 Muscle fibres can burn fuel only when the working molecules inside the muscle fibre are mostly overlapping.
 When stretched out and disengaged, they cannot work, like a hamster without a wheel to run in.
 According to Simons and Mense, the stretch-state disengages muscle fibres, interrupts contraction, and presumably allows the energy crisis to abate, the vicious cycle derailed a little more with each passing moment of stretch.

 This is state-of-the-art of trigger point science, such as it is.
 It is one of the most educated guesses available, from credible authors on the topic.
-This is about as close as we’re going to get to a really good therapeutic reason for how stretching might help trigger points.
+This is about as close as we’re going to get to a good rationale for why stretching might help trigger points.

 Alas, there are major concerns.